 Outside of the Blue Ridge Mountains, most parts of the state will remain free from snow for years at a time (if something’s going down, freezing rain's probably the bet).
 The mild winters are needed, as there is plenty more to worry about, such as hurricanes, sharks, and other South Carolinians.

 North Mississippi gets hit with a little blizzard action on occasion (snow tornadoes!), but it’s far from the norm.
-And even when a cold snap does hit, people are generally back to sweet tea-sippin’ weather in no time, which could explain the reliably strong obesity rating.
-When you think about it, all that fat is kinda wasted on a state with reasonably painless winters.
-Send some north!
+And even when a cold snap does hit, people are generally back to sweet tea-sippin’ weather in no time.

 Like Colorado, you can generally count on the fact that winters will be packed with sunshine and access to world-class cold weather leisure activities (2002 Olympics for life!).
-Unlike Colorado, there’s no unfettered access to weed.
-But hey, at least the Jazz are back to semi-relevance.
+Unlike Colorado, there’s no unfettered access to cannabis.

-Once in a great while, Old Man Winter will rear his ugly head in a big way, but generally speaking, people need to be much more concerned about RAMPAGING FERAL HOGS!
+Once in a great while, Old Man Winter will rear his ugly head in a big way, but generally speaking, people need to be much more concerned about RAMPAGING FERAL HOGS (god, we really miss 2019).

 The panhandle tends to experience the most cold (hey, just like an actual pan!), and the rest of the state typically has at least one serious snow or ice beating per winter, though they typically don’t linger too long.
 Bonus: on colder days, locals can humor each other with clever lines about the wind sweeping down the plain.
 Actually, nobody does that.
 But they don’t have to, because things are, more often than not, OK.

-Generally speaking, the winters tend to be a little rougher the closer you get to DC, which could speak to either geography or the bone-chilling effects of Dan Snyder.
-The mountains (obviously) also receive their share of snow, but they’re also quite beautiful and serene, so that couldn’t possibly have anything to do with Dan Snyder.
+Generally speaking, the winters tend to be a little rougher the closer you get to DC, which could speak to either geography or the bone-chilling effects of daily political discourse.
+The mountains (obviously) also receive their share of snow, but they’re also quite beautiful and serene, so that couldn’t possibly have anything to do with whatever bullshit is happening on the senate floor at any given moment.

 If I had a dollar for every time someone has come up to me and said “Let’s talk about Maryland’s climate, specifically in the winter,” I would, as of now, have yet to collect any money.
-BUT THAT CHANGES TODAY.
 Anyway, if you take 68 and go west to Cumberland and farther past, it can get damn cold and snowy, but around Bawlmore it remains relatively tepid.

 Kentucky always sounds like a very warm place to Northerners, who envision temperate climes where you can enjoy hot weather alongside your Hot Browns while wearing lavish hats filled with bourbon.
 And then you realize that it’s basically southern Ohio.